 Lack of knowledge on both levels – Management & Catering staff.
 Lack of knowledge for catering staff usually involves not knowing better products and systems available in the market.
 Staff are usually too busy or too inflexible to even consider looking around to see what other resources and support mechanisms are available to improve efficiency.
-Lack of knowledge on management level is mainly related to not knowing how each aged care catering operates on daily basis.
-Unless you actually spend a day in kitchen, no reports or surveys or training will provide true or specific outcome.
+Lack of knowledge on the management level is mainly related to not knowing how each aged care catering operates on a daily basis.
+Unless you actually spend a day in the kitchen, no reports or surveys or training will provide TRUE or specific outcome.

 3. Online training

 With most of the training done online, the practicality is taken away.
 Yes, it provides flexibility & affordability but site-based training can actually resolve or surface many unidentified issues.
 On site training sessions are a perfect opportunity for staff to ask site specific questions and get expert advise that is applicable to their own facility.

 As weird as it may sound but Inability to change is a direct reflection of Communication Gap & Lack of knowledge.
 It’s not very uncommon for us to hear in an aged care kitchen that staff do not like change.
 This is simply because either the management hasn’t succeeded in communicating the need and right ways to execute the change or the staff actually doesn’t have any knowledge on how this change can benefit them and the residents at the same time.

 5. Insufficient hours

 As the care models change, the staffing ratio and hours NEED to change.
 Even a small change of allowing residents to have flexible meal times can impact heavily on kitchen schedule.
 Introducing new cooking equipment or new technology, adding another choice on the menu….
 EVERYTHING impacts the hours and the resources.